-In 1850 it is estimated 55,000 to 75,000 people made the jaunt out West the majority still going to California, but many headed to Oregon and Utah.
+In 1850 it is estimated 55,000 to 75,000 people made the jaunt out West—the majority still going to California, but many headed to Oregon and Utah.
 However, this was a disastrous year largely because of cholera.
-There was an estimated 5,000 trailside deaths that year, or one out of every 10 or 12 emigrants.
+There were an estimated 5,000 trailside deaths that year, or one out of every 10 or 12 emigrants.

 The great migration to the West continued for years, in varying amounts.
 It is estimated that 350,000 of our ancestors made the overland trek between 1841 and 1866.